Objectives for Sonic Design Damping Feet

 with open pores.
 The open pores make the material structure of the foam spring

 independent of any contained gas that would eventually escape.
-The material is
+The material

-created to be stable over long periods of time.
+is created to be stable over long periods of time.

 The Swedish audio society "Ljudtekniska Sällskapet" has taken measurements that

-show that a loudspeaker standing on a soft spring moves less from music than if
+show that a loudspeaker standing on a soft spring moves less from music than

-distortion:
+and audible distortion:

 Image 1 - At top - Sinus signal 125 Hz to the speaker.
 Below shows floor movement,